srilayaenter/SrilayaEnterprises/docs/prd.md

 - Add to cart functionality with quantity selection
 - Cart summary showing items, quantities, and total price
 - Ability to update or remove items from cart
-- Checkout process with order summary and final price calculation including GST
+- Checkout process with order summary and final price calculation including GST and package discounts
 - Delivery address input and validation

 ### 3.3 User Registration, Login, and Profile Management